osbuild/images/docs/developer/cmds.md

 <manifestfile>.json`.
 Alternatively, you can generate manifests without
 metadata using the `-metadata=false` option._

+#### Diffing manifests

+When working on image definitions it is often useful to see the effect this has on existing manifests.
+The tool `gen-manifests-diff` will generate a diff against the osbuild manifests produced by the current upstream "main" branch of the "images" library.
+If a first argument is passed the diff is generated against the given revision or git tag of upstream.

+Note that no depsolving is performed so upstream packaging dependency changes will not be caught.
+This is done so that the diff is small and fast.

 #### Building images

 You can build an image by generating its manifest and then running